nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_rest_fota/README.rst

 ``-DOVERLAY_CONFIG=overlay_full_modem_fota.conf``

-Also, specify your development kit version by appending it to the board name.
+Also, if you are using an nRF9160 DK, specify your development kit version by appending it to the board name.
-For example, if your development kit version is 1.0.1, use the board name ``nrf9160dk_nrf9160_ns@1_0_1`` in your build command.
+For example, if you are using version 1.0.1, use the board name ``nrf9160dk_nrf9160_ns@1_0_1`` in your build command.

 Dependencies
 ************